SarahWicker/RS-232/README.md

   - tb_async_rxd

 use ModelSim 10.4 for the simulation and QuartusII for the writing and implementation (use an ACEX1K for this project)

+/--- update 17/09/2018
+Final files for RS232 : RS232_Gene.vhd, top level of async_rxd_gene.vhd and async_txd_gene.vhd which are the transmitter and receiver protocole parametrable.
+For both possibility to choose the frequency of the horloge system and the BaudRate, for async_rxd_gene possibility to choose the oversampling that we want (even if the best oversampling is 16)